AMWA-TV/nmos/branches/master/NMOS_Technical_Overview.md

 #### Self-documenting specifications

 Much of the "normative" part of the NMOS specifications takes the form of RAML and JSON Schema (with text-based supporting information).
-This allows
+This allows for automatic generation of the HTML rendered API documentation you will see on the GitHub pages.

 #### Scalable